GeorgeNAL/NALathletics-blog/_posts/2021-07-28-track-and-field-betting-primer.md

 ##### RELATED: [WHAT T&F CAN LEARN FROM VILLAREAL'S EUROPA LEAGUE TITLE](https://nalathletics.com/blog/2021/05/27/track-and-field-lessons-learned-villareal-europa-league)

 In a way, that’s a bit like a teaser.
 A teaser is a way to soften some of the bets in a parlay.
 Teasers open the spread in both directions, making it easier for the player to win that bet and therefore up their chances of winning the parlays.
 Of course, that comes at the expense of the payout if you do win.
+For track & field, a teaser could allow for a partial payout on a parlay if an athlete covered the spread <em>or</em> won.

 <h6>What do you still want to know?
 How else would you bet on athletics: any ideas for some tasty props or parlays worth watching?</h6>